thiippal/abulafia/examples/README.md

       skill_value: 80
 ```

-## Combining Tasks into Pipelines
+## Combining Tasks into Task Sequences

-One key functionality of 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 is the creation of Pipelines, which allow transferring assignments between individual Tasks.
+One key functionality of 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 is the creation of Task Sequences, which allow moving assignments from one Task to another.

 The connections between individual Tasks are defined in the YAML configuration under the top-level key `actions`.